-- You can add your entire class to any channel that you create throughout the term.
+- You can add your entire class to any channel you create throughout the term.
 To add everyone in your workspace to a channel, you’ll need a list of your entire class’s email addresses.
-You can download the list from your Workspace members page by clicking ‘Export member list’.
+You can download the list from your Workspace Members page by clicking “Export Member List.”

-- Firstly, create your channel.
-Then click on the ‘Add people’ icon at the top right.
+- First, create your channel.
+Then click on the “Add people” icon at the top right.
 Next, copy and paste your list of email addresses into the box.
-Finally, confirm your action by clicking ‘Add’.
+Finally, confirm your action by clicking “Add.”

 Expand the circle

-- Invite guest lecturers to visit your digital classroom using Slack guest accounts on any paid Slack subscription.
+- Invite guest lecturers to visit your digital classroom using Slack guest accounts on any paid Slack plan.

 3. Now that you’ve got the hang of it…

-- Slack Enterprise Grid can integrate with your learning management system, like Canvas or Blackboard.
-Slack’s LMS integration simplifies workspace setup and student onboarding for all Slack and LMS users at your university.
+- Slack Enterprise Grid can integrate with your Learning Management System, like Canvas or Blackboard.
+Slack’s LMS integration simplifies workspace setup and student onboarding for all Slack & LMS users at your college or university.

 - Book a free 20-minute call with a Slack expert to learn more about our LMS integration and help your campus get started today.

 Tidy up your workspace once the course is over

 - Once your course is complete, archive your channels.
 Once archived, the channel won’t be open for any new activity, but the history will be retained for easy browsing and searching.
 You can retain your archived channels indefinitely, or fully delete your channels if required.